 2021-2022 Fellows

 Aydan Figaroa (LL.M.
-2021) is spending his Bernstein fellowship year at Minority Rights Group, an organization working to secure the rights of ethnic, religious, and linguistic minorities and indigenous peoples worldwide.
-Aydan is based in MRG’s London office where works closely with MRG’s legal team.
-Aydan focuses primarily on developing a legal intervention strategy around intellectual property, cultural rights and traditional knowledge that feeds into MRG’s existing environmental justice work.
+2021) spent his Bernstein fellowship year at Minority Rights Group, an organization working to secure the rights of ethnic, religious, and linguistic minorities and indigenous peoples worldwide.
+He currently works for the United Nations Office for the High Commissioner of Human Rights, where he works on women human rights and gender equality in socio-economic spheres.
+He specifically focuses on transforming care & support systems to be human rights-based.
 During his time at Yale Law School, Aydan was an Editorial Board Member of the Yale Journal of Law & the Humanities and a member of the Allard K. Lowenstein International Human Rights Clinic.
 Prior to Yale, Aydan was a lecturer in Intellectual Property at Utrecht University and was an advisor to the Dutch Council for Culture.
 Aydan holds an LL.B. and Research LL.M. from Utrecht University.

 Anna Wherry (J.D.
-2021) is spending her Bernstein Fellowship year in Bogotá, Colombia assisting human rights lawyers providing counsel to demobilized FARC combatants whose cases are before the country’s transitional court, the Special Jurisdiction for Peace (JEP).
-Her fellowship is sponsored by the Organization of Ibero-American States (OEI), which funds and oversees the legal team.
-She helps prepare respondents’ cases and research relevant human rights and humanitarian law.
-Outside the court, she advocates for demobilized individuals’ safety and economic security, helping ensure successful completion of the court’s legal process.
+2021) is completing a Ph.D. in Anthropology at Johns Hopkins University, where she studies questions of law and violence in the Americas.
+Her dissertation tracks former FARC combatants’ legal cases, examining how the Colombian state’s use of criminal law during conflict impacts its current transitional justice process.
+Anna spent her Bernstein Fellowship year in Bogotá, Colombia assisting human rights lawyers counseling demobilized FARC combatants at the country’s transitional court, the Special Jurisdiction for Peace (JEP).
+Her fellowship was sponsored by the Organization of Ibero-American States (OEI), which funds and oversees the legal team.
 At Yale, Anna participated in the Allard K. Lowenstein International Human Rights Clinic and the Global Health Justice Partnership’s Sex Worker Health and Rights Project.
 She was a summer intern at the Federal Defenders for the Eastern District of New York and at Brooklyn Defender Services Family Defense Practice.
-Anna is also completing a Ph.D. in Anthropology at Johns Hopkins University.
 As a Marshall Scholar, she attained master’s degrees from the University of Oxford’s Refugee Studies Centre and the University of Edinburgh’s Department of Social Anthropology.
 Anna received a dual B.A. in Public Health Studies and Anthropology from Johns Hopkins University.

 2020-2021 Fellows

-Laith Aqel was a Bernstein Fellow at the Global Echo Litigation Center, a non-profit legal organization dedicated to bringing strategic human rights litigation.
-Based in the Middle East, Laith worked with local communities to build capacity and develop skills to address human rights abuses and support accountability efforts.
+Laith Aqel (J.D.
+2019) was a Bernstein Fellow at the Adalah Legal Center, a non-profit organization based in Haifa that advocates for the rights of Palestinians.
+Currently, he is working to combat efforts to silence, disempower, and isolate Palestinian human rights groups and activists in the United States.
 At Yale, Laith was a member of both the Peter Gruber Rule of Law Clinic and the Allard K. Lowenstein International Human Rights Clinic.
 He also served as Executive Editor for the Yale Journal of International Law, Policy & Legal Director for the International Refugee Assistance Project, Student Director of the Center for Global Legal Challenges, and Chair of the Middle Eastern and North African Law Students’ Association.
 Laith was also a 2018–2019 Fox International Fellow, spending a year conducting research at Boğaziçi Üniversitesi in Istanbul.
 He holds a B.A. in Social Research and Public Policy from New York University Abu Dhabi.

 Patricia Cruz Marín (LL.M.
 2020) spent her Bernstein Fellowship year at the Center for Justice and International Law (CEJIL), an organization that accompanies victims of serious human rights violations through the different stages of procedure in the Inter-American System of Human Rights.
-She worked in the elaboration of a report on the compliance of the judgments of the Inter-American Court of Human Rights, and worked in the investigation and preparation of legal strategies for the hearings related to compliance of the judgments of the Inter-American Court of Human Rights.
-Currently, she is pursuing the JSD degree at YLS on the topic of the impact of the Inter-American System of Human Rights.
+Currently, she is an Attorney and Advocacy Officer at CEJIL.
+Additionally, Patricia is pursuing the JSD degree at YLS on the impact of the Inter-American System of Human Rights.
 Patricia holds a LL.B. from the Universidad Nacional Autónoma de Mexico (UNAM) and a B.A. in Political Science from the Instituto Tecnológico Autónomo de Mexico (ITAM).
 Prior to Yale, Patricia worked elaborating research in the area of Human Rights and Constitutional Law, and was the Legal Coordinator of the Clinic Against Human Trafficking of the ITAM.

 2019-2020 Fellows